-Normally a good first or second class UK honours degree (or equivalent from a university outside the UK) in pharmacy or equivalent pharmacy qualification, although those with relevant experience and a degree in another field are also considered.
+Normally a good first or second class honours degree (or equivalent from a university outside the UK) in pharmacy or equivalent pharmacy qualification, although you will also be considered if you have relevant experience and a degree in another field.

 Months of entry

 * Join a School that has strong links with practitioners and the NHS

 * Benefit from joint supervision and input from our numerous pharmacy partners

 * Access facilities and resources including our Clinical Skills Suite, pharmacy practice rooms and analytical resources

 * Suitable as preparation for PhD studies and for pharmacists wanting to combine research with a career

 The University of Reading has an established reputation for research into the application of chemical, clinical, pharmaceutical and pharmacological expertise to areas of therapeutic and biological importance.

 There is a collaborative environment across the University.
 In particular, the School of Pharmacy has become integrated with the Brain Embodiment Laboratory (BEL) following a £300,000 investment to establish electrophysiology/tissue culture facilities and expand collaborations with computational neuroscientists.